Useful information for incoming students

 The biggest student dormitory is ESKULAP which has accommodation for 800 students.
 It is a high rise structure which includes a central cafeteria, a canteen and a student entertainment

 area.
-It is located adjacent to an elaborate sport and physical fitness center of the University.
+It is located adjacent to an elaborate sport and physical fitness centre of the University.
 English language medical students have two-occupant suites in the dorm.

 POZNAN UNIVERSITY OF MEDICAL SCIENCES ERASMUS+ CODE: